vaened/php-search-engine/readme.md

 > This method calculates the pagination offset and initializes the Criteria object with the accumulated search criteria, order, and
 > pagination details.
->

-### Flagable Trait
+### Flaggable Trait

-The Flagable trait adds the `filter` method to the SearchEngine, allowing you to apply filters based on specific flags.
+The Flaggable trait adds the `filter` method to the SearchEngine, allowing you to apply filters based on specific flags.
 This method takes a
 FlagBag containing a set of flags and applies the corresponding filters.
 Each flag becomes a search criterion that is added to the engine.

 ```php